 Medieval food was primarily determined by class.
 People who belonged to different classes ate different kinds of food.

 Noblemen ate freshly killed meat and river fish, as well as fresh vegetables from Aristocratic estates.
-They were also mostly cooked with heavy flavours and valuable spices with added special ingredients.
+They were also mostly cooked with heavy flavors and valuable spices with added special ingredients.

 Sources of Medieval Food